 As Curiosity marks its fourth anniversary (in Earth years) since landing on Mars, the rover is working on collecting its 17th sample.
-While Curiosity explores Mars, gamers can join the fun via a new social media game, Mars Rover.
+While Curiosity explores Mars, gamers like me, who generally only play the best apps to win real money, can join the fun via a new social media game, Mars Rover.

 On their mobile devices, players drive a rover through rough Martian terrain, challenging themselves to navigate and balance the rover while earning points along the way.
 The game also illustrates how NASA’s next Mars rover, in development for launch in 2020, will use radar to search for underground water.

 “We’re excited about a new way for people on the go to engage with Curiosity’s current adventures on Mars and future exploration by NASA’s Mars 2020 rover too,” said Michelle Viotti, manager of Mars public engagement initiatives at NASA’s Jet Propulsion Laboratory, Pasadena, Calif.
 “Using social networks, the user can share the fun with friends.
 The interest that is shared through gameplay also helps us open a door to deeper literacy in science, technology, engineering and mathematics.”
 JPL collaborated with GAMEE, a network for game-players, for development of the game, called Mars Rover.